Iron Brigade (video game): Development

-Rise of the Martian Bear downloadable content
+Rise of the Martian Bear

 On February 1, 2012, the Rise of the Martian Bear downloadable content was released.
 It picks up the story right after the ending of the original campaign.
 The player finds themselves once again having to confront Vladimir Farnsworth, as he has survived by transferring his consciousness into his pet bear, who bears a matching beard and moustache.
 He has a monovision fixed atop his head that displays the original visage of Farnsworth.

 The premise is that Vlad has spread the Broadcast into space, so the player needs to launch their mobile base of operations—the USS McKinley—into space to stop him.
 Rise of the Martian Bear contains five new campaign missions (4 defense missions and 1 boss mission) and two new survival missions, three new enemies, 80+ new pieces of loot, and an increased level cap.

 Reception

 The title has received mostly positive reviews, with a Metacritic score of 82.
 Joystiq gave it a very favourable review by scoring it a 4.5/5 rating, calling it a well polished game with much personality.
 The reviewer noted that it had become one of his favourite multiplayer experiences on Xbox Live and is his favourite tower defence game to date.
 IGN gave the title a 9 out of 10 rating.
 Anthony Gallegos called it the best downloadable title he's played all year long, stating that its combination of skillful writing, fun shooting, and tactical tower defense makes for hours of replayable gameplay.
 The Official Xbox Magazine gave it a 9 out of 10 rating, praising explosions, balance of action and strategy, and replayability.
 Destructoid gave it an 8.5 out of 10 rating, calling it a hell of a fun game that has just a few minor blemishes.

 GameSpot gave it an 8 out of 10 rating, praising the combination of tower defense and action gameplay, varied missions with replay value, fun solo and co-op modes, and customization but criticizing the chore of collecting scrap.
 1up gave it a B rating, criticizing that the game doesn't include a local co-op option but stating that if you have a friend to play with, it can be a blast.
 GamePro gave the title a rating of 4.5 out of 5 stars, praising its addictive, loot-rewarding gameplay, strategic and easy-to-jump-into multiplayer, and fun customization options but criticizing the occasionally wonky enemy indicator and the missing option of a strategic view of the entire map.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Iron Brigade for "Strategy/Simulation Game of the Year".